 To Sum Up

-Based on Statista's prognosis, the number of dating apps users will increase from 30,4 million to 35,4 million in 2024 only in the USA.
-The market is expected to grow at a compound annual growth rate (CAGR) of 8.75% until 2024.
+According to Statista, the number of dating app users will increase from 44.2 million in 2020 to 53.3 million in 2025 in the US only.
+The market is expected to grow at a compound annual growth rate (CAGR) of 5.5% from 2022 to 2030.

-All in all, the current situation could be an opportunity to grow for the most adventurous companies as the dating industry will never be the same, and is open for innovations.
+So even if users aren’t paying for current premium features, businesses can continue to provide new features that will be more relevant to evolving user needs.
+Plus, the current monetization situation could be an opportunity to grow more adventurous companies as the dating industry will never be the same and is open for innovations.